A Favorite, New Gluten Free Cookbook: Gluten Free, Naturally

 Instructions

 1. Mix the harissa with the yogurt.
-Sprinkle with pomegranate seeds, if using, and set aside.
+Sprinkle with pomegranate seeds and set aside.

-2. Cut each block of halloumi into 12 chunky fries, so you have 24 in total.
-Mix the za’atar with the flour in a wide, shallow bowl, then toss the halloumi pieces into the mixture.
+5. Mix the za’atar with the flour in a wide, shallow bowl, then toss the halloumi pieces in the mixture.

 • Category: Appetizer